ErikVeland/GlassCodeAcademy/glasscode/frontend/README.md

 1. Fork this repository to your GitHub account
 2. Create a new Web Service on Render for the frontend component:
-   - Use the Docker runtime
+   - Use the Node.js runtime
    - Set the root directory to `glasscode/frontend`
    - Configure environment variables as needed